connect2brain/mtms/docs/source/markdown/mtms-device-interfaces.md

 works similarly to the charging and discharging properties.

 #### Trigger out
-Trigger out messages work also similarly to the charging that the topic `/event/send/trigger_out` message and once the trigger out message is completed message to the topic `/event/trigger_out_feedback` is sent:
+Trigger out messages work also similarly to the charging and once the trigger out message is completed message to the topic `/event/trigger_out_feedback` is sent:

     uint8 port  # The index of the signal port. uint32 duration_us  # Duration of the pulse in microseconds.